-1. Building on the information generated from the programming workshop(s), develop adjacency diagrams, bubble diagrams, and block diagrams as necessary to fully understand the relationships between the various functions and operational spaces of the RWC-E Building Renovation, and of any other components of the project and their surrounds.
+Building on the information collected by the A/E team during program review, develop adjacency diagrams, bubble diagrams, and block diagrams as necessary to fully understand the relationships between the various functions and operational spaces of the Transportation Training program, and of any other components of the project and their surrounds.
 These diagrams should illustrate how the programmatic and operational requirements of the project will be met.

 - 2. Develop at least two distinct, well thought out, and complete preliminary Schematic Designs that satisfy the program requirements for the project.
 The successful Proposer will present both alternatives to the full Project Team, which includes CMGC, with complete explanations for how each was derived.
 It is expected that both alternatives will be good solutions to the design problem.
 Include discussions of cost in relation to budget adherence in the presentation of each design.
 Show or otherwise describe preliminary selections of major building systems and construction materials. - 3.
 From the responses to the preliminary Schematic Designs, prepare a semifinal Schematic Design for the project and review it with the Project Team. - 4.
 Provide information as necessary to the CMGC so the contractor can provide a preliminary cost estimate with a value engineering (VE) proposal, simple life cycle analysis (LCA) and cost information that addresses durability and maintenance of major materials for review by the Project Team at the same time as the final Schematic Design. - 5.
 Provide design and project management services as required to assist and support the effort to obtain a building permit.
-The College will pay charges for the Planning Department, all applicable land use permits, and the Building Department plan check and building permit.
+The College will pay charges for the Planning Department pre-application conference, land use permit and the Building Department plan check and building permit.
 Participate in any public meetings as required. - 6.
 The successful Proposer may suggest additional appropriate green design strategies for consideration by the Project Team and shall report on implementation of green strategies at design meetings.